spring-jdbc-crud/simplejdbcmapper/README.md

 - Employee has many Skill through intermediate table 'employee_skill'

 ```
   // Define the entities.
-The intermediate table employe_skill (in this case corresponds to EmployeeSkill class) needs to be selected also.
+The intermediate table employe_skill corresponds to EmployeeSkill class and needs to be selected also.
   MultiEntity multiEntity = new MultiEntity().add(Employee.class, "emp").add(EmployeeSkill.class, "es").add(Skill.class, "s");

-   // Build your custom sql using the sql columns from sjm.getMultiEntitySqlColumns(multiEntity)
+   // Build your custom sql using the sql columns from getMultiEntitySqlColumns()
   String sql = """
       SELECT %s
       FROM employee emp